Xceptance/XCMailr/xcmailr-resources/readme.md

     * ** ebean.* ** the Ebean-Configuration

  * To reach the Admin-Panel visit http://yourdomain/admin (a more comfortable solution will come in a later version).
+ * You can configure the logging by editing conf/logback.xml, see http://logback.qos.ch/manual/ for documentation
- * HTTPS Support, Edit conf/jetty.xml-file: http://blog.callistaenterprise.se/2011/11/24/quick-start-jettys-maven-plugin-with-ssl/
+ * HTTPS Support, Edit conf/jetty.xml-file as shown here: http://blog.callistaenterprise.se/2011/11/24/quick-start-jettys-maven-plugin-with-ssl/

 Run the Application:
 --------------------